Franki124/Franki124/README.md

 - 🌱 I’m currently learning Kotlin!
 - 📘 I'm studing Computer Science [here]
-- 👯 I’m looking to start my Android development path
+- 👯 I’m looking to finish my college this year!
-- 🥅 2022 Goals: Become an Android developer
+- 🥅 2022 Goals: Learn more about mobile development
 - 🎮 Fun fact: I love to play videogames... a lot of them ;D

 ### Find me on linkedin: